WahyuMaul33/Lokerin-Backend/README.md

-# 🚀 LokerIn: AI-Powered Job Matching Platform
+# ℹ️ LokerIn: AI-Powered Job Matching Platform

 **LokerIn** is a next-generation job portal backend that replaces outdated "keyword search" with **Semantic AI Matching**.
 It uses vector embeddings to understand the *meaning* behind a resume, allowing candidates to find jobs based on skills and context, not just matching words.